This is a

-You can find details about (interactive) use and all available public functions and structures in the api reference file.
+You can find details about use and all available public functions and structures in the api reference file.
 See the ANTLR4 for vscode extension for using the debugger.

-The GIT repository contains a test setup, which you can execute from the module root folder by running
+The GIT repository contains a test setup, which allows to run unit tests (via

 see bug tracker

 I'd love to see code contributions, to make the module evolve quicker.